cdsmith/HMock/README.md

     copyFile "foo.txt" "bar.txt"
 ```

-### `MockableSetup` isn't working with GHC 9.

-When using GHC 9, you must be careful to keep your `MockableSetup` instance in
-the same declaration group with the `MockT` implementation.
-That means there
-should be no other Template Haskell splices between `makeMockable` or
-`deriveForMockT` and the instance for `MockableSetup`.

 ### Which GHC versions are supported?

 HMock is tested with GHC versions from 8.4 through 9.0.